LordShadowT/DiscordCrypticCom/README.md

 # DiscordCrypticCom
-A Communicator, that creates a local website and exchanges encrypted messages with other clients via Discord
+A Communicator, that creates a local website and exchanges encrypted messages with other clients via Discord (now supports multiple clients)

 Actually, you shouldn't use this., it's more or less a proof of concept.